amiabix/Miden-Zcash/README.md

 ## Transaction Flow

 When a user initiates a transparent transaction, the `ZcashModule.sendTransaction()` method is called with transaction parameters.
 The module delegates to `ZcashProvider.sendTransaction()`, which first validates the addresses and checks RPC connectivity.

+**Automatic Address Import:** Before building the transaction, the wallet automatically imports the transparent address into the local zcashd node using `importaddress` RPC command.
+This ensures that `listunspent` can discover UTXOs.
+If no UTXOs are found in the cache, the wallet triggers an automatic sync of the transparent address.

 The provider calls `ZcashTransactionBuilder.buildTransaction()` to construct the transaction.
 The transaction builder calls `selectUTXOs()` which queries the UTXO cache.
 If the cache is empty, it falls back to an RPC `listunspent` call.
+The RPC client converts all amounts from ZEC (decimal) to zatoshi (integer) when receiving responses.
 UTXOs are selected using the largest-first strategy, and change is calculated.
+The builder includes safeguards to detect and convert any amounts that appear to be in ZEC format.

 The builder constructs the transaction structure with inputs and outputs, then calls `ZcashSigner.signTransaction()` to sign each input.
 After signing, the transaction is serialized to hex format by `TransactionSerializer.serialize()`.
 The serialized transaction is validated by `TransactionValidator.validate()` to ensure it meets Zcash protocol requirements.
 Finally, the transaction is broadcast via RPC `sendrawtransaction` and the transaction ID is returned.

 For shielded transactions, the flow begins with `ZcashModule.sendShieldedTransaction()`.
 The provider first checks that notes exist in the cache by calling `NoteSelector.selectNotes()`.
 If no notes are found, an error is thrown instructing the user to sync the address first.